 Civil Monetary Penalties and Affirmative Exclusions

-In each CMP or affirmative exclusion case resolved through a settlement agreement, the settling party has contested the OIG's allegations and denied any liability.
-No judgment or finding of liability has been made against the settling party.
+The Office of Inspector General (OIG) has the authority to seek civil monetary penalties (CMPs), assessments, and exclusion against an individual or entity based on a wide variety of prohibited conduct.
+In each CMP case resolved through a settlement agreement, the settling party has contested the OIG's allegations and denied any liability.
+No CMP judgment or finding of liability has been made against the settling party.

 Let's start by choosing a topic